microsoft/debug-adapter-protocol/specification.md

   /**
    * The reference to the source.
 This is the same as source.sourceReference.
-   * This is provided for backward compatibility since old backends do not
+   * This is provided for backward compatibility since old clients do not
    * understand the 'source' attribute.
    */
   sourceReference: number;